TestAnything/Specification/tap-version-14-specification.md

 title: TAP 14 specification
 ---

-# Status: DRAFT

-This is a draft document pending further editing and ratification by no fewer than 3 widely used TAP implementations in 3 different language communities.

-This section will likely be removed prior to ratification.

 ## Goals of This Specification

 * Document the observed behavior of widely used TAP implementations.